Kkordics/Simple-WebsocketServer/README.md

 ## Installation

  - Copy the Websocket.cs file in the same folder as the main program.
 Then call the library (using Websockets)in the main program.
- - Host the .html website in the same network as the server
+ - Host the .html website in the same network as the server.
+For more help (https://www.youtube.com/results?search_query=visual+studio+code+html+hosting)

 ## Features
  - It can be multithreaded